Head to the amazing Cliffs of Moher from Dublin, Ireland.

 Aaruhs village has been preserved as a historic village.
 Isn’t it cute?

 Aarhus, Denmark (Baltic/Russia, Scandinavia & Fjords)- This university town is preserved as a historic village, similar to historic Williamsburg in the United States.
-It houses the Fyrkat Viking fortress, and Moesgard Museum of Prehistory with stone age artifacts, viking tools, and a 2000 man.
+It houses the Fyrkat Viking fortress, and Moesgard Museum of Prehistory with stone age artifacts, viking tools, and a 2000 year old man.

 There are natural draws as well.
 Head to the Marselisborg deer park to feed the deer, or the beautiful botanical gardens and greenhouses.